-Weekly book reviews by the three of us - Adèle Geras, Linda Newbery and Celia Rees - and our guests, all writers or independent booksellers, with occasional special features.
+Weekly book reviews by one of us or a guest, all writers or independent booksellers, with occasional special features.
 We choose our own recommendations: fiction, non-fiction, memoirs, nature writing; in fact anything other than children's books, and not necessarily newly-published.
 We hope you'll enjoy our selections, and keep coming back for more.
 Follow us on Facebook, Instagram and Twitter - @writersreview1.

 Monday, 22 May 2017

 SIRACUSA by Delia Ephron, reviewed by Adèle Geras

 "...brilliantly done ... coruscating, witty, hilarious and shrewd prose"

 A couple of weeks ago, the Twitter hills were alive with the sound of

 readers discussing the relative merits and demerits of reading ebooks.

 I'm a fan of the printed book and the printed newspaper, but I love my Kindle too.

 One of the best things about Kindle is: instant gratification.
 It took me